fbpx skip to Main Content

 Organ Pipes National Park

-To enter the Organ Pipes Park take the signposted turn off the Calder Freeway at Keilor North.
+To enter the Organ Pipes National Park take the signposted turn off the Calder Freeway at Keilor North.
 The car park, with the park office, picnic tables and public toilets, is at the top of the hill and you need to walk down from the main entrance into the valley towards Jackson Creek.

 The pathway is smooth tarmac but very steep, so hold onto your pram handles!